List of Danny Phantom characters: Hotep-Ra

-Hotep-Ra is the mummy-like spirit of an ancient minion of King Duulamun, an Egyptian pharaoh who shares a remarkably similar appearance to Tucker Foley.
+Hotep-Ra (voiced by S. Scott Bullock) is the mummy-like spirit of an ancient minion of King Duulamun, an Egyptian pharaoh who resembles Tucker Foley.
 He was released from his eternal sleep when Tucker looked into the mirror at the front of Ra's sarcophagus.
 He served Tucker and helped him regain his kingdom as pharaoh, but secretly planned to take over the kingdom once it was restored.
 Deceitful and sneaky, Hotep-Ra was eventually defeated by Tucker when he realized he had been used by Hotep-Ra.